When Lyonette woke up in her bed and felt the winter daylight on her face, she smiled up at the ceiling, so widely she thought her lips would break.

 “What do you mean, it looks fattening!?”

 Less than an hour later—less than half an hour later, really, Pawn walked back down the street towards Krshia’s stall.
 She stared at him.
-She stared at him, but especially at the huge jar of honey he held with all four hands, walking carefully so as not to drop it.
+She stared at him, but especially at the huge jar of honey he held, walking carefully so as not to drop it.

 Other pedestrians stared at the Worker as well.
 The jar of golden liquid tended to attract stares, Pawn had noticed.